-Okay now that we’ve got the preparation stages covered, let’s get into our top 6 blog writing tips.
+Okay now that we’ve got the preparation stages covered, let’s get into the good stuff!

-Assume your blog readers are at a level 1.
+Assume that your blog readers are at a level 1.

 When Alex went to the Traffic and Conversion Summit by Digital Marketer a couple years ago, he heard a presentation by Donald Miller (of Storytime Blog) that turned out to be one of the most valuable marketing lessons we have learned thus far.

 When it comes to communicating with your audience, assume that you are at a level 10 and they are at a level 1.